clberube/SIP-Fuchs-III-utilities/README.md

 # SIP-Fuchs-res2csv
-Script to convert SIP-Fuchs-III result files to csv format
+This script converts SIP-Fuchs-III result files to a csv format.

 ## Usage
 ```console